czeildi/czeildi.github.io/content/post/2018-06-16-why-shouldn-t-you-use-external-data-within-r-package.md

 ```
 but then you only conceal the problem from yourself.

-If your package is loaded, everything looks fine but if someone want's to use your function without loading your package:
+If your package is loaded, everything looks fine but if someone wants to use your function without loading your package:
 ```r
 datasetsexperiment::print_external_in_body()
 ```